-Through the lens of economic and racial justice, Western Center on Law & Poverty fights in courts, cities, counties, and in the Capitol to secure housing, health care and a strong safety net for low-income Californians.
+Through the lens of economic and racial justice, Western Center on Law & Poverty fights in courts, cities, counties, and in the Capitol to secure housing, health care, and a strong safety net for Californians with low incomes.

 Many systems keep people in poverty – from institutionalized racism to unjust and unequal economic structures.
 We address those factors in every aspect of our work, and call out the ways they oppress people experiencing poverty.

-, By Helen Tran, Western Center Staff Attorney
+, By Helen Tran - Western Center Senior Attorney

 Western Center could not do any of the work we do without the generosity of our donors.
 Your support will help us fight against poverty and provide justice for ALL Californians.Donate Now